 Covid-19: How does it compare to the cold and flu?

-Now, as we are in the traditional season for common colds and flu, there is the added complication of Covid-19.
-The symptoms of the common cold, flu and Covid-19 can be broadly similar, so it is important to have an understanding of what the differences are.
+Now, as we are in the traditional season for common colds and flu, there is the added complication of COVID-19.
+The symptoms of the common cold, flu, and COVID-19 can be broadly similar, so it is essential to understand the differences.

 What Are Coronaviruses?

-Covid-19 (coronavirus) virion showing the spike proteins in redThe word Coronavirus is an umbrella term for a group of viruses including the common cold, SARS and MERS.
+Covid-19 (coronavirus) virion showing the spike proteins in redThe word "Coronavirus" is an umbrella term for a group of viruses, including the common cold, SARS, and MERS.
 The term Coronavirus is a morphological description of the virus under an electron microscope.
-Corona is Latin for crown or wreath, which describes the structure of the virion under an electron microscope - a circle with proteins jutting out from it, resembling a pointy crown.
+Corona is Latin for "crown" or "wreath," which describes the structure of the virion under an electron microscope—a circle with proteins jutting out from it, resembling a pointed crown.

-Coronaviruses are common amongst mammals such as pigs, camels, bats and humans.
-Often, viruses stay within the reservoir of a particular species and tend to only circulate through specific animals or even breeds, such as the case with myxamatosis in European rabbits.
-Sometimes, viruses can adapt and jump between species, such as the case with swine flu.
-When a virus jumps between species it is known as a spillover event.
+Coronaviruses are common among mammals, such as pigs, camels, bats, and humans.
+Often, viruses remain within the reservoir of a particular species and tend to circulate primarily through specific animals or even breeds, as seen in the case of myxomatosis in European rabbits.
+Sometimes, viruses can adapt and jump between species, as was the case with swine flu.
+When a virus jumps from one species to another, it is known as a spillover event.

-There are 7 known types of coronaviruses that have been found in people, including those responsible for the SARS, MERS, the common cold and current Covid-19 epidemics.
+7 known types of coronaviruses have been found in people, including those responsible for the SARS, MERS, the common cold and the current COVID-19 epidemics.

 What Are The Similarities?

-Covid-19, the common cold and the flu are all illnesses that are caused by viruses that infect the respiratory tract.
+COVID-19, the common cold, and the flu are all illnesses caused by viruses that infect the respiratory tract.
 All are contagious and can spread easily from person to person through close contact.

-These viruses can live on surfaces for various time frames, allowing people to pick the virus up and become infected, or infect others.
-They are more prevalent during the winter months due to the cooler, moist air and the fact that people are more likely to spent longer periods inside together.
+These viruses can live on surfaces for various time frames, allowing people to pick up the virus and become infected, or infect others.
+They are more prevalent during the winter months due to the cooler, moist air and the fact that people spend more time indoors together.

-The symptoms of these viruses can be very similar, which can make them different to tell apart from one another.
-Here, we’ll break down the symptoms of these common coronaviruses, so that you can tell them apart.
+The symptoms of these viruses can be very similar, making them difficult to distinguish from one another.
+Here, we’ll break down the symptoms of these common coronaviruses so that you can tell them apart.

-Similar to the flu, Covid-19 mainly spreads through respiratory droplets.
+Similar to the flu, COVID-19 mainly spreads through respiratory droplets.
 When you breathe, sneeze or cough, small droplets of water vapour escape your body.
-These miniscule droplets can harbour pathogens.
+These minuscule droplets can harbour pathogens.

-When someone inhales these contaminated droplets, the virus enters the body and gets to work attaining a presence in the body.
+When someone inhales these contaminated droplets, the virus enters the body and begins to establish a presence within it.

 As the virus replicates, the immune system tries to rid it from the body.
 This action of the immune system fighting off the virus is what causes symptoms to occur.